 Cutting each piece to the right size is so much easier when you have straight lines to follow 🙂

 And I LOVE the peel and stick!
-One less step of using spray adhesive like I usually do, and it’s removable, if my mom ever wants to change it out.
+One less step of using spray adhesive like I usually do!
+Even better, it’s removable, if my mom ever wants to change it out.